Seth-hulsmeyer/test_repo/README.md

 # test_repo

-This repo is a test for 1.2 activity
+This was a demo used to test pushing to GitHub.